Chris-Ngu/EnterpriseSolution-WEB/README.md

 * Media page of workers

 # Project screen:
-* Add stats of thumbs down, thumbs up with percentage
+* Add stats of thumbs down, thumbs up with percentage (Need to get project data)
 * Redesign the UI/ navbar integration to the left hand side for fluidity
 * Align to the left, add a placeholder picure on the right
 * Re-adjust the picture for each project (Layout.css)